subie23/Weather-or-not-to-Bring-an-Umbrella/README.md

 # Weather-or-not-to-Bring-an-Umbrella
-This app allows the user to search for a city to get that city's 5 day forecast with the temperature, wind speed, and the humidity.
+This app allows the user to search for a city to get that city's 5 day weather forecast with the temperature, wind speed, and the humidity.
+When the user searches for a different city, the previous city is added to the search history.
+Any city that is in the search history can be accessed quickly just by clicking on it.

 Tools used:
 - HTML
 - Javascript
-- OpenWeatherMap API
+- OpenWeather API

 A screenshot of the app: